bearhw/LIPPEN/HARDWARE.md

 ## Plotting results

-use the provided python script the reproduce the Figure 4 of the paper.
+use the provided python script plot.py the reproduce the Figure 4 of the paper.

-The values should be manually inserted into the python code
+The values should be manually inserted into the python code.

 ---